US advances to quarterfinals after 0-0 draw with Australia - WHIZ News

 The Americans are looking to win a fifth Olympic gold medal in Tokyo.
 They are also vying to become the first team to win at the Olympics following a World Cup title.

 But they’ve made it hard on themselves at the Tokyo Games.
-The U.S. team lost to Sweden 3-0 in its opening match — snapping a 44-game unbeaten streak — before rebounding with a 6-1 victory over New Zealand.
+They lost to Sweden 3-0 in their opening match — snapping a 44-game unbeaten streak — before rebounding with a 6-1 victory over New Zealand.

 The draw with Australia secured the United States second place in Group G behind Sweden on goal difference.
 The Americans will face the winner of Group F — either the Netherlands or Brazil, depending on late results — in Yokohama on Friday.

+“It was a tactical decision by (coach Vlatko Andonovski) to shift defensively, a little more conservatively, and really allow them to get impatient, play along and give it back to us,” U.S. forward Alex Morgan said.
+“Eventually, I feel like both teams kind of sat in, and it became a matter of playing a professional game and moving on.”

-The United States made five lineup changes for the match, which was not unexpected given the tight competition schedule.
-Alex Morgan was back up front, in place of Carli Lloyd, while Megan Rapinoe replaced Tobin Heath.
+The United States made five lineup changes from the last match against New Zealand, which was not unexpected given the tight competition schedule.
+Morgan was back up front, in place of Carli Lloyd, while Megan Rapinoe replaced Tobin Heath.
 Captain Becky Sauerbrunn and defender Kelley O’Hara also returned to the starting lineup.

 Morgan broke away early in the game but her hard shot was stopped by Australia goalkeeper Teagan Micah.